Cranberries singer Dolores O'Riordan dies

 "No further details are available at this time."

+Her current band mates in The Cranberries - Noel Hogan, Fergal Lawler, and Mike Hogan - paid tribute to the lead singer on social media.

+The message said: "She was an extraordinary talent and we feel very privileged to have been part of her life from 1989."

-It added: "Family members are devastated to hear the breaking news and have requested privacy at this very difficult time."
+Her publicist added: "Family members are devastated to hear the news and have requested privacy at this very difficult time."

+The parish priest from her home town Friarstown, in Limerick, said her funeral would take place in Ireland.

+"Her family are still waiting for more details to come from London about her death," said Ballybricken and Bohermore parish priest Fr James Walton.

 The Cranberries shot to international fame with their 1993 debut album Everybody Else Is Doing It, So Why Can't We? and went on to sell over 40 million records worldwide.